 The NIHR Health Technology Assessment programme is funded by the NIHR, with contributions from the CSO in Scotland and WORD in Wales.
-Researchers from Northern Ireland should contact NETSCC to discuss their eligibility to apply.

 For many of the questions posed by the HTA programme, a randomised controlled trial is likely to be the most appropriate method of providing an answer.
 However, there may be practical or ethical reasons why this might not be possible.
 Applicants proposing other research methods are invited to justify these choices.